 Severe digestion problems.
 Before starting treatment with Mounjaro, tell your doctor if you have any severe digestion problems, such as gastroparesis.
 Mounjaro has not been studied in people who have severe digestive problems, so your doctor will likely recommend a different treatment option for you.

 Allergic reaction.
-If you’ve had an allergic reaction to Mounjaro or any of its ingredients, your doctor will likely not prescribe Mounjaro.
-Ask them what other medications are better options for you.
+If you’ve had an allergic reaction to Mounjaro or any of its ingredients, your doctor will likely not prescribe Mounjaro for you.
+Ask them about other medications that might be better options.

 Mounjaro and alcohol

 It should be safe to drink alcohol during your Mounjaro treatment.
-But combining Mounjaro with alcohol could make certain side effects of Mounjaro worse.
-You may have a higher risk of these side effects if you drink alcohol during your Mounjaro treatment.
+But combining Mounjaro with alcohol could increase the risk of certain side effects of the drug or make them worse.

-Drinking alcohol can also cause low blood sugar in people with diabetes.
-This can become serious if not treated quickly.
+Drinking alcohol can also cause hypoglycemia (low blood sugar) or hide symptoms of this condition in people with diabetes.
+This can be dangerous if not treated quickly.
+For this reason, drinking alcohol with Mounjaro could be risky.

 If you drink alcohol, talk with your doctor about how much may be safe to drink with your condition and treatment plan.